 Within the WorkingAge (WA) project, partners collect and process research data and data for general project management purposes, according to their respective internal data management procedures and in compliance with applicable regulations.
-Data collected for general purposes may include details of the partners, their employees, consultants subcontractors and contact details of third parties (both persons and organisations) for coordination, evaluation, communication, dissemination and exploitation activities.
+Data collected for general purposes may include contact details of the partners, their employees, consultants and subcontractors and contact details of third parties (both persons and organisations) for coordination, evaluation, communication, dissemination and exploitation activities.
 Research data are collected and processed in relation with the research pilots.
-During the project lifetime, data are kept on computers dedicated to this purpose, which are securely located within the premises of the project partners.
+During the project lifetime, data are kept on a dedicated and secured Virtual Machine on a server, which are securely located within the premises of the project partners.
 Data archiving, preservation, storage and access, is undertaken in accordance with the corresponding ethical standards and procedures of the partner institution where the data is captured, processed or stored.
-The data is preserved for a minimum of 10 years (unless otherwise specified).
+The data is preserved for a time period depending on the data typology: the anonymous data on public research data repository will be stored for 10 years after the last access to them; the raw data collected during the experimental phases of the project, will be kept for scientific reproducibility and can be deleted after 10 years.
+These raw data are not needed to provide the WA service, therefore, the clause "for scientific purposes" will be reported on the consent form.
 All data susceptible of data protection are subject to standard anonymization and stored securely (with password protection).
 The costs for this are covered by the partner organization concerned.
-Confirmation that the aforementioned processes comply with national and EU legislation is provided by each partner and verified by each Data Controller.
+Confirmation that the aforementioned processes comply with national and EU legislation is provided by each partner and verified by the Data Controllers.